 NWDAF has been defined to offer automatic network analytics and alarming, with possible capabilities of artificial intelligence and machine learning to help proactively manage the 5G network.
-3GPP TR 23.700-91[2] has identified the use case of NWDAF detecting cyber-attacks by monitoring events and data packets in the UE and the network, with support of machine-learning algorithms.
+3GPP TR 23.700-91[1] has identified the use case of NWDAF detecting cyber-attacks by monitoring events and data packets in the UE and the network, with support of machine-learning algorithms.
 To achieve cyber-attacks detection, the NWDAF can collaborate with UE and any other NFs to collect related data as inputs, afterwards providing alerts of anomaly events as outputs to OAM and other NFs which have subscribed to them so that they could take proper actions.

 This key issue describes what kind of cyber-attacks can be detected by NWDAF.
-In order to mitigate the identified cyber attacks, the data/parameters collected by NWDAF need to be studied.
+In order to mitigate the identified cyber-attacks, the data/parameters collected by NWDAF need to be studied.

-The specific cyber attacks for which an analytics function may provide detection support include but are not limited to the following examples:
+The specific cyber-attacks for which an analytics function may provide detection support include but are not limited to the following examples:

-(1) MitM attacks on the radio interface: MitM attacks or fraudent relay nodes may modify or change messages between the UE and the RAN, resulting in failures of higher layer protocols such as NAS or the primary authentication.
+(1) MitM attacks on the radio interface: MitM attacks or fraudulent relay nodes may modify or change messages between the UE and the RAN, resulting in failures of higher layer protocols such as NAS or the primary authentication.
 The NWDAF may detect MitM attacks.

 (2) DoS attacks: 5G has high performance requirements for system capacity and data rate, improved capacity and higher data rate may lead to much higher processing capability cost for network entities, which may make some network entities (e.g. RAN, Core Network Entities) to suffer from DDoS attack.
 The NWDAF may also enable the detection of DDoS attacks.